Money market funds: Seeking returns and stability for your operating cash

 Jun 23, 2025

-That's not a tradeoff you need to make.
-Our Brex business account lets you invest in a money market fund that invests primarily in U.S. government-backed securities, with same-hour liquidity.
+Risking a loss and reducing your liquidity in pursuit of a few extra basis points is not a tradeoff you need to make.
+Our Brex business account lets you invest in a money market fund that seeks to maintain a stable net asset value (NAV) of $1 per share to offer you returns and stability, plus same-hour liquidity.

 The math that matters

-If you're comparing treasury products like the Brex business account, here are a couple of calculations to consider.
+If you're comparing treasury products like the Brex business account, here are a couple of calculations that should make you pause.

-Instead of earning the yield advertised, you’d have earned less in reality.
+Instead of earning the high yield advertised, you’d have earned a lot less in reality.
 You could have even lost money overall depending on when you bought.
 All while tying up your cash due to the liquidity limitations of mutual funds.

-Similarly, I saw another mutual fund drop almost 1% in price per share in a week, effectively slashing the yield to -12% APR during that timeframe.
+Similarly, I saw another “high yield” mutual fund drop almost 1% in price per share in a week, effectively slashing the yield to -12% APR during that timeframe.
+You’d have to stay invested for months just hoping to break even.

 Let's do a comparison: